Ted Sizemore: Boston Red Sox (1979-1980)

 Toward the end of his only season in Chicago, he was dealt to the Boston Red Sox for a player to be named later when Bosox starting second baseman Jerry Remy and his back-up, Jack Brohamer, were both sidelined with injuries.
 In his first game in the American League, he went three-for-three with a double, two RBIs and a run scored.
 The Red Sox also used him twice at catcher shortly after his acquisition.

 Sizemore won a reserve job with the Sox out of Spring training 1980, but with the emergence of rookie Dave Stapleton at second base, saw very little action.
 The Red Sox explored the possibility of selling the veteran to another club, but found no takers, and released him on May 30.

-Personal
+Personal life

 After Sizemore's retirement as a player, he went to work for baseball glove manufacturer Rawlings, as their chief liaison with major league players.

 Currently, Sizemore serves as the CEO of the Baseball Assistance Team, a 501(c)(3) non-profit organization dedicated to helping former Major League, Minor League, and Negro league players, as well as scouts, umpires, and office personnel, through financial and medical hardships.